IbadAhmad80/RecommendationSystem/README.md

 ## `Machine Learning Code`

-All the four files require GPU suuport for efficient execution.
+All the four files require GPU support for efficient execution.
 Simply upload them on Google Colab and you are good to go.
 Datatsets used in these files are :

 ### 1- [IMDB Dataset](https://www.imdb.com/interfaces/)
 ### 2- [Twitter Dataset](https://raw.githubusercontent.com/dD2405/Twitter_Sentiment_Analysis/master/train.csv)